bouceka/aoc-12-2016/README.md

 > - `jnz x y` **jumps** to an instruction `y` away (positive means forward; negative means backward), but only if `x` is
 	not zero.

-The set of instruction might look like this:
+The set of instructions might look like this:

 ```
 cpy 1 a